microsoft/wpa/.github/analyst_guide_getting_started.md

 sq_data %>% analysis_scope(hrvar = "LevelDesignation")
 ```

-Combining this function with the [filter()](https://dplyr.tidyverse.org/reference/filter.html) function from tiyverse, allows us to drill into a specific subset of the data:
+Combining this function with the [filter()](https://dplyr.tidyverse.org/reference/filter.html) function from tiyverse, allows us to drill into a specific subset of the data.
+This is where pipes become powerful, as we can write a single line that takes the original data, applies a filter, and then creates the plot:

 ```R
 sq_data %>% filter(LevelDesignation=="Support")  %>%  analysis_scope(hrvar = "Organization")